sks316/mewtwo-bot/README.md

 # How to run the bot
 Some of the custom emojis won't work unless manually replaced.
 ## Installing dependencies
-First of all, make sure you've got Python installed.
-If you don't, what the hell are you even doing here install Python first you idiot
+First of all, ensure that you have Python installed.

-Once you've installed Python or if you already had it installed like a good human, cd into the cloned directory and run the following:
+Move to the project directory and install dependencies with pip:
 ```
 pip install -r requirements.txt
 ```